star-history/star-history/public/blog/star-history-yearly-pick-2022-data-infra-tools.md

 ![tier-priceops](/blog/assets/yearly-pick-data-infra-tools-2022/tier-priceops.webp)

-This time around, Star History is highlighting some relatively lesser-known projects that are on the rise.
-We see that the **Data & Infra & Tools** section can be divided into two main categories:
+For Star History, our goal is to discover interesting and inspiring projects.
+The aforementioned projects are not household names in the open-source community (yet), but each has great potential since they are tackling genuine issues with novel ideas.
+We see that the **Data & Infra & DevTools** section can be divided into two main categories:

-- Vertical innovation: database engines being the most popular direction, such as DuckDB and Neon.
+- Vertical innovation: database engines being the most popular segment, such as DuckDB and Neon.
 - Horizontal unification and standardization:
   - Buf for API development.
   - Bytebase for database development.
   - Casdoor for authentication sources.
   - Dagger for pipeline deployments.
-  - Meltano for large database platforms.
+  - Meltano for data platforms.
   - Opa for policy configurations.
-  - Steampipe for accessing cloud resources under different cloud providers.
+  - Steampipe for accessing cloud resources across different cloud providers.
   - Tier for SaaS pricing infrastructure.

 We are sure these projects will perform in the coming years and we can’t wait to see what’s next for them.